LeonAlexanderAkkad/Custom-CLAP/README.md

 ```

 ## Results
-These performances were achieved by using this [configuration](clap/configs/clap_htsat-tiny_gpt2_v1.yml) and this [notebook](examples/training.ipynb).
+These performances were achieved by using this [configuration](clap/configs/clap_htsat-tiny_gpt2_v1.yml) and this [notebook](examples/staged_training.ipynb).
 ClAP was briefly trained according to the aforementioned configuration on both AudioCaps and ClothoV2, employing feature fusion for longer audios and simple repeat padding for shorter audios.
+For both training and fine-tuning, I used the Adam optimizer and a learning rate scheduler with a warm-up phase of 1000 and 31 steps respectively followed by a cosine annealing phase.
 The fine-tuning hyperparameters can be found in the same configuration file.
-A singly fully connected linear layer was trained with the audio encoder for fine-tuning.
+A single fully connected linear layer was trained with the audio encoder for fine-tuning.

 ### Retrieval performance